mozilla/mozillaclubs/CONTRIBUTING.md

 If you know of any third party guides and would like to add them please let us know by submitting an issue or a pull request.

 ## For Designers
-If your a designer or graphics artist please check our branding guidelines and follow all applicable rules.
+If your a designer or graphics artist please check our [communications guidelines](http://mozilla.github.io/learning-networks/clubs/comms_template/)and follow all applicable rules.

 ## For Curriculum Builders
 If you have teaching activities you'd like to share you can find more information in our [teaching activities](Teaching_activies/CONTRIBUTING.md) directory.